Control & Treatment for Japanese Knotweed Llanelli

 - Property affected by Japanese Knotweed is not mortgageable

 Essentially, if the previous groundwork or construction has been carried out to a satisfactory standard then Knotweed will not grow ‘through solid concrete’, it won’t destabilise solid foundations and it is highly, highly unlikely to ‘cause’ architectural damage.
 In fact, these claims are deceptive, to say the least, and perhaps, completely false.
+However, you should always remember it is a highly invasive weed which needs to be managed by a professional who understands and has the experience to safely control and remove it without it spreading further.

-However, in certain situations, if your foundations or concrete are old, badly built and have pre-existing cracks or fractures within, then Knotweed will certainly make use of any weakness in its pursuit of light and water and definitely will rapidly establish itself, whilst exacerbating the initial fracture and potentially cause the structure to disintegrate.
+However, in certain situations, if your foundations or concrete are old, badly built and have pre-existing cracks or fractures within, then Knotweed will make use of any weakness in its pursuit of light and water and definitely will rapidly establish itself, whilst exacerbating the initial fracture and potentially cause the structure to disintegrate.

 Our Qualifications & Accreditations include:

-- City & Guilds NPTC Level2
+- City & Guilds NPTC Level 2

 - Principles of Safe Handling& Application of Pesticides (PA1/ PA6)